DavidSigmund/DavidSigmund/README.md

 ## Hi there, my name is David 👋
-i am a software developer student on the Hogeschool Utrecht.
+i am a software developer student on the Hogeschool Utrecht

 And i create a bit of code in my free time :)